OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/31 October 2001.md

 ## Earth Changes & Environmental Events

 - A **pole shift** is possible and highly probable within the next ten years.
-- The coming pole shift will involve a new axial orientation and **magnetic reversal**.
 - Perpendicularity of Earth's axis to the ecliptic will be restored.
 - **Lithospheric shift** will feature to some extent but not dramatically.
 - Equator's location will remain mostly stable.